Message-oriented middleware: Standards

 Historically, there was a lack of standards governing the use of message-oriented middleware that has caused problems.
 Most of the major vendors have their own implementations, each with its own application programming interface (API) and management tools.

 One of the long-standing standards for message oriented middleware is X/Open group's XATMI specification (Distributed Transaction Processing: The XATMI Specification) which standardizes API for interprocess communications.
 Known implementations for this API is ATR Baltic's Enduro/X middleware and Oracle's Tuxedo.

 The Advanced Message Queuing Protocol (AMQP) is an approved OASIS and ISO standard that defines the protocol and formats used between participating application components, so implementations are interoperable.
-AMQP may be used with flexible routing schemes, including common messaging paradigms like point-to-point, fan-out, publish/subscribe, and request-response (note that these are intentionally omitted from v1.0 of the protocol standard itself, but rely on the particular implementation and/or underlying network protocol for routing).
+AMQP may be used with flexible routing schemes, including common messaging paradigms like point-to-point, fan-out, publish/subscribe, and request-response (these are intentionally omitted from v1.0 of the protocol standard itself, but rely on the particular implementation and/or underlying network protocol for routing).
 It also supports transaction management, queuing, distribution, security, management, clustering, federation and heterogeneous multi-platform support.
 Java applications that use AMQP are typically written in Java JMS.
-Other implementations provide APIs for C#, C++, PHP, Python, Ruby, and other languages.
+Other implementations provide APIs for C#, C++, PHP, Python, Ruby, and other programming languages.

-The High-Level Architecture (HLA IEEE 1516) is an IEEE and SISO standard for simulation interoperability.
+The High Level Architecture (HLA IEEE 1516) is an Institute of Electrical and Electronics Engineers (IEEE) and Simulation Interoperability Standards Organization (SISO) standard for simulation interoperability.
 It defines a set of services, provided through an API in C++ or Java.
 The services offer publish/subscribe based information exchange, based on a modular Federation Object Model.
 There are also services for coordinated data exchange and time advance, based on logical simulation time, as well as synchronization points.
 Additional services provide transfer of ownership, data distribution optimizations and monitoring and management of participating Federates (systems).

 The MQ Telemetry Transport (MQTT) is an ISO standard (ISO/IEC PRF 20922) supported by the OASIS organization.
 It provides a lightweight publish/subscribe reliable messaging transport protocol on top of TCP/IP suitable for communication in M2M/IoT contexts where a small code footprint is required and/or network bandwidth is at a premium.